volshebniks/xiaomi_mijia_ptx/README.md

 | `name` | No | Name switch

-Tested only with 1 key switch
+Tested with 1 key and 3 keys switch